opiter09/Novelty-Translation/README.md

 - \&amp; = ampersand ("&")
 - \&lt; = less-than symbol ("<")
 - \&gt; = greater-than symbol (">")
+I have also discovered that, despite how commonly they're used in the non-dialogue parts of lines, equals signs ("=") can just be typed in as themselves.

 Also, fun fact, NVZ files are actually just ZIP files, so if you rename one you can extract its contents.
 From there, you can edit the files using the actual Novelty editor (don't just change